Ethical Hacking Interview Questions and Answers [2025]

 1. What is ethical hacking?
 How does it differ from black-hat hacking?

-The act of purposefully scanning systems and networks for security flaws to find and address vulnerabilities before malevolent hackers take advantage of them is known as ethical hacking.
+Ethical hacking involves purposefully scanning systems and networks for security flaws to find and address vulnerabilities before malevolent hackers take advantage of them.

 Professionals known as “white hat” hackers carry it out, using their expertise to strengthen cybersecurity.
 The following characteristics set ethical hacking apart from black-hat hacking: